jeffskinnerbox/rpi-loader/playbooks/README.md

 ## Step 1A:
 ## Step 1B: Install Ansible
-Ansible is dead simple to install using Python’s package manager, pip.
+Ansible is dead simple to install using Python’s package manager, `pip`.
-Just run:
+You'll also need the [noninteractive ssh password utility `sshpass`][01] to allow you to use Ansible with login/password to enter your nodes.

 ```bash
 # using python's pip